 - Dungeons & Dragons, Monster Manual III, introduces the Effigy, a fiery undead spirit that literally immolates its host.

 - In the backstory, Elue Silverhand voluntarily got possessed by Mystra, in order to give birth to the innately semi divine Seven Sisters.
-Her husband noticed that something very unhealthy goes on, and with an expert's help managed to determine that "some very powerful entity" rides her, but not who — naturally, if the goddess of magic tries to keep a personal secret, everyone else is down to guess-work.
-Since nothing else helped, Dornal decapitated his wife to "free" from the possession.
+Her husband noticed that something very unhealthy was going on, and with an expert's help managed to determine that "some very powerful entity" was riding her, but not who — naturally, if the goddess of magic tries to keep a personal secret, everything else is down to guess-work.
+Since nothing else was working, Dornal decapitated his wife to "free" her from the possession.
 From this point it all got more awkward for everyone involved, of course.

-- In Warhammer 40K, this happens to daemonhosts, along with (and partly because of) the Transformation Of The Possessed.
+- In Warhammer 40,000, this happens to daemonhosts, along with (and partly because of) the Transformation of the Possessed.

-- Deadlands: Hell on Earth inverts the trope; the cyborgs are robotized dead bodies possessed by demons, which are being used as soul fuel for the body.
+- Deadlands: Hell on Earth inverts the trope; the cyborgs are robotized dead bodies possessed by demons, which are being used as fuel for the mechanical body.

 - Vampire: The Requiem: The strix can possess mortals just as well as vampires, but possessing a mortal outright kills the host, which means the body doesn't really keep all that well.

 - Zato-1 from Guilty Gear is an assassin who relies on a shadowy beast named Eddie possessing his body to help him fight.
 Until he died.
 In the newer installments, Eddie has to deal with controlling Zato's decaying corpse in combat until he can find a new host.
 This is also a case of Real Life Writes the Plot, as it was the way the creative team found to write around Kaneto Shiozawa's death, as he voiced Zato-1.